Laura Burstein and Sam Moses contributed to this NewCarTestDrive.com report.

-The biggest news for 2014 is the 535d, available in both rear-wheel-drive and all-wheel-drive (xDrive) models, which uses a turbocharged, 3.0-liter six-cylinder engine that makes 255 horsepower and 413 pound-feet of torque.
+Perhaps our favorite variant is the diesel-powered 535d, which uses a turbocharged, 3.0-liter six-cylinder engine that makes 255 horsepower and 413 pound-feet of torque.
 Not only does it get an EPA-rated 26/38 mpg City/Highway, but diesel's well-known range helped our 535d test car go more than 500 miles on a single tank, and that's with spirited driving.
 Although it has a $1,500 price premium over the gasoline-powered 535i, those who travel long distances, especially at highway speeds, could be very satisfied with their return on the money.

-Gran Turismo models ride on a wheelbase extended by four inches, with 2+2 seating behind a long hood and under a coupe roofline.
-The Gran Turismo come in two versions: 535i GT with the turbo I6 and 550i GT with the V8.
+The odd duck of the bunch is the Gran Turismo, which has more space for people and cargo, but whose high, boxy rear might not appeal to everyone.
+The GT's wheelbase is four inches longer than other 5 Series models, with a long hood and a low, coupe-like roofline.
+The Gran Turismo comes in two versions: the 535i GT with the turbocharged inline-6, and the 550i GT with the V8.
 Each is available with xDrive all-wheel drive.

-Competitors to the 2014 BMW 5 Series are formidable, including the Audi A6, all-new Cadillac CTS (now larger than before), Lexus GS and the recently redesigned Mercedes-Benz E-Class.
-Those considering the 5 Series Gran Turismo might also consider the elegant Audi A7, with its ample cargo space.
-Rivals to the high-powered M5 include the Jaguar XF-R and the Mercedes-Benz E63 AMG.
+Competitors to the 2015 BMW 5 Series are formidable, including the Audi A6, the Cadillac CTS, Lexus GS and Mercedes-Benz E-Class.
+Those considering the 5 Series Gran Turismo might also consider the elegant Audi A7, with its superior looks and ample cargo space.
+Although in our book nothing matches the M5 on the track, those interested in a high-powered midsize luxury sedan could also consider the Jaguar XF-R and the Mercedes-Benz E63 AMG.

 BMW 535i and 535d models are equipped similarly, adding leather upholstery and 18-inch alloy wheels to the above features.